Aligary/tdd-student-store-starter/README.md

       - [x] Each object in the array should have two fields:
         - [x] The `itemId` field should store the `id` of the item being purchased.
         - [x] The `quantity` field should store a number representing how many of that item the user is purchasing.
-    - [] `checkoutForm` - the user's information that will be sent to the API when they checkout.
+    - x] `checkoutForm` - the user's information that will be sent to the API when they checkout.
   - [x] Leverage the `useEffect` hook to ensure that when the `App.jsx` component is mounted to the screen...
     - [x] It should make a `GET` request to the API's `/store` endpoint with the `axios.get` method.
     - [x] When the request completes successfully, it should store the `products` returned by the response in state.